ibm-cloud-architecture/vaccine-reefer-simulator/README.md

 ## Build

-To build the local image:
+To build the local image use `./script/buildAll.sh` which runs:

 ```shell
 docker build -t ibmcase/vaccine-reefer-simulator .